 Procedure or function ‘spGetcustomerbySalary’ expects parameter ‘@Salary’, which was not supplied.”

-And that makes sense.
-It’s expecting a Salary parameter which is not supplied.
-So we need to pass in @Salary parameter.
+And that's understandable.
+The procedure expects a Salary parameter, which hasn't been provided.
+Therefore, we need to pass in the @Salary parameter.

-If i want the all customer with a salary greater than 3000, .
+For example, if I want to retrieve all customers with a salary greater than 3000...

 EXECUTE spGetcustomerbySalary 3000

-So we have seen how to create a simple, stored procedure and how to create a procedure with parameters as well.
-And we also learn how to execute them as well.
+So we have seen how to create a simple stored procedure, and we have also learned how to create a procedure with parameters.
+Additionally, we have learned how to execute them as well.

 How Execute stored procedure with multiple input parameters

-Let Say I want to create a store procedure in which salary and name as input parameter and procedure then give me all customers whose salary is equal to @salary and the name is equal to the pass in @name parameters. so our stored procedure needs to have input multiple parameters.
+Let's say I want to create a stored procedure with input parameters for salary and name.
+The procedure should then return all customers whose salary is equal to the @salary parameter and whose name matches the @name parameter passed in.
+Therefore, our stored procedure needs to have multiple input parameters.

 Create Procedure spGetcustomerbyCityandName